 Google Forms are very commonly used for surveys and questionnaires nowadays.
 Besides conducting such studies, they are also used in some educational institutions for quizzes and exams.
 This free web-based application offers us so much flexibility in designing and presenting questions that Google Form is the first name that comes to mind when we want public feedback.
-Today's article is about the different methods you can use to limit the number of answers in Google Forms.
+There are two types of forms available, the closed google form and a form without sign in (fill Google form without login) and you can create Google form for rsvp.
+Today's article is about the different methods you can use to limit the number of answers and in Google Forms.

 Limiting the Responses in Google Forms

-There are different ways of limiting responses in Google Forms depending upon the scenario, however, the three general methods are listed below:
+There are different ways of limiting responses in Google Forms depending on the scenario and google form limit choices.
+However, the three general methods are listed below:

 Method # 1: By using Google Form Settings